s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 </p>
   <em>Fig. 16: Heatmaps for Sea in Winter season</em>

 In the winter image, however, the predicted geocells are distributed very differently compared to the summer image.
 Here, all of the top 5 predictions are concentrated in the Alpine region in Europe.
 This image was actually taken not far from the Black Forest (Germany).
 The geocell that was predicted fifth is in the immediate neighborhood.
-Here, the superpixel approach is used to detect the area of the frozen lake surface, the hotel and the vegetation in the background as influential.
-A similar behavior can be observed with the sliding black box approach.
+Here, the Superpixel approach is used to detect the area of the frozen lake surface, the hotel and the vegetation in the background as influential.
+A similar behavior can be observed with the Sliding BlackBox approach.
 Here, the areas in the center of the image around the hotel are also weighted the highest.
 However, the snow-covered fir trees in the foreground are considered rather unimportant.

 <p>
   <img src="./readme/Loewe_Zoo_combined.png" width="350" />